There are many misconceptions about dietary supplements.

 Getting non-GMO is as simple as looking for products that clearly state that they are made with non-GMO ingredients.

 The good news is that Tennant Products has done the work for you.

 We are diligent about providing the highest quality ingredients that are methylated, bioavailable, natural and non-GMO.

 We are transparent about all of our ingredients and where they come from.

 Download all 6 Myths using the QR Code below

 Featured Products in This Article:

-Now with more chocolate, strawberry and vanilla, the new Professional Restore is available.
-Choose your favorite flavor and experience the power of Restore for yourself!
+Professional Restore: Now with more chocolate, strawberry and vanilla!
+Choose your favorite flavor and experience the power of RESTORE for yourself.

-Mix with almond, coconut, skim milk, or juice for a delicious source of almost every nutrient needed daily.
+A delicious source of almost every nutrient needed daily!

 Dr. Tennant’s® Lugol’s Iodine Plus is a great solution for supporting the body’s need for iodine and iodide.
 Iodine is one of the few elements required for cellular health that the body cannot produce so it needs to be supplemented through food or additional nutrition.